 The author poses all the issues that we will detail here, from man’s work on the garden (and vice versa) to the desire to close it down and privatize it.
-Where then does this passion for the garden come from?
+Where, then, does this passion for the garden come from?
 We could go way back in history, but let’s take three gardens.
-The first is of course the Garden of Eden, an ideal earthly paradise, which alone explains this passion.
-One cannot omit the golden apples from the Garden of the Hesperides, in Greek mythology, as Herculean labor.
+The first is, of course, the Garden of Eden, an ideal earthly paradise, which alone explains this passion.
+In Greek mythology, one cannot omit the golden apples from the Garden of the Hesperides as Herculean labor.
 Finally, the hanging gardens of Babylon, initiated by Nebuchadnezzar II around -600, belong to the seven wonders of the ancient world.

-Consequently, several types of gardens can be defined, without being exhaustive.
-The first is therefore the religious, spiritual, intellectual garden; which reminds us of cloister gardens, abbeys… The second is nourishing and medicinal, which includes orchards, vegetable gardens, herb gardens, etc. The third is social, called pleasure, decorative.
+Consequently, several types of gardens can be defined without being exhaustive.
+The first is, therefore, the religious, spiritual, and intellectual garden, which reminds us of cloister gardens, abbeys… The second is nourishing and medicinal, which includes orchards, vegetable gardens, herb gardens, etc. The third is social, called pleasure, and decorative.
 And let’s add a fourth, as Albert the Great thought in ‘De vegetabilibus et plantis’ (1260): “There are gardens which are not of much use and do not produce much.
 They are in fact arranged for the pleasure of the senses: for the sight and for the smell “.

 II – Like the Human Condition

-And, in our big cities, the gardens are intended to reproduce nature, to recreate plots of greenery, to reintroduce plants in cemented urban landscapes.
+And in our big cities, the gardens are intended to reproduce nature, recreate plots of greenery, and reintroduce plants in cemented urban landscapes.
 Beyond the ecological or environmental activities, the awareness of the vital necessity of trees makes you think.
 The greening of streets and buildings is one example.
-It is the whole paradox of the human condition which destroys and recreates all at the same time, in an eternal cycle that is accelerating.
+It is a whole paradox of the human condition, which destroys and recreates all at the same time in an eternal cycle that is accelerating.

-From labor to art, there is only one step: the garden is also the aesthetic symbol of power, excellence, greatness.
+There is only one step from labor to art: the garden is also the aesthetic symbol of power, excellence, and greatness.
 Versailles and the castles of the Loire made France’s reputation under the Age of Enlightenment.
 And finally, the garden also allows action.
-Shared, solidarity or even reintegration gardens represent a form of commitment in the same way as politics.
+Shared, solidarity, or even reintegration gardens represent a form of commitment in the same way as politics.

 III – Between Private and Public

-And of course, the gardens belonging to a dwelling, therefore private, are exclusive, reserved for their owner.
+And, of course, the gardens belonging to a dwelling, therefore private, are exclusive, reserved for their owner.
 Inviting others to their garden is not trivial: the invitation then marks the other’s penetration into private life.
 Even stronger is the secret garden, which tends towards the Innermost.
 The representation of this secret garden is quite fascinating.
-It can be a real, existing garden: a secret childhood place, for example.
-Or, to be a mental garden, in which one exiles oneself.
+For example, it can be a real, existing garden: a secret childhood place.
+Or to be a mental garden in which one exile oneself.
 And above all, it can be in itself the depth of the secret being.
 And depending on the degree of privacy given to this secret garden, one may or may not invite the other.

 IV – The Philosophy of Gardens-The Garden of Thought